Whale watching in Iceland

 Sometimes it can happen that despite all your efforts, turning your head left and right during 3 hours hoping to see something coming out from the sea until having a stiff neck... but still, nothing...

 Well don’t panic, most of companies will take you for another tour for free, so you can come back whenever you want to try again!

-Unfortunately they don’t refund tickets, so if you are in Iceland for a short trip and can not come back for another tour, don’t worry the vouchers are valid for a very long time and you can do another tour for free several years after, and for some companies it is valid for life!
+Unfortunately they don’t refund tickets.
+So if you are in Iceland for a short trip and can not come back for another tour, don’t worry the vouchers are valid for a very long time and you can do another tour for free several years after.
+For some companies, it is valid for life!

-If you can actually come back, then we strongly advice you to follow the tips we’re giving you here and choose a good date according to the weather and to the season, and always remember, persistence is the key to success.
+If you can actually come back, then we strongly advice you to follow the tips we’re giving you here and choose a good date according to the weather and to the season.
+Always remember, persistence is the key to success.
 Nature is unpredictable, and that is why whale watching is so exciting!